Stogas/feedback-api/README.md

 A secondary goal is to be a generic Feedback API, i.e. allow this to be used in a variety of projects.
 For some needs, it might be required to allow submissions from authenticated users only.
 Thus, this project *might* implement optional JWT token validation instead of the well-known Submit Token later on.

+For running in Production, it's recommended to have a reverse proxy in front with an IP-based ratelimiter in order to partially prevent spam attacks.

 ## Features

 - JSON logs enabled by default (set `LOGS_JSON=false` to disable)